MoizaliTaj/Tic_Tac_Toe_AI/README.md

 Its a simple html file that has javascript doing all the work.

 Minmax algorithm here uses an evalulation function that provides score based on the board.
-If its 'X's turn then program chooses the highes score.
+If its 'X's turn then program chooses the highest score.
 Opposite to it if its 'O's turn then it chooses lowest score.

 Based on this scoring it makes the choice.